htcondor/htcondor/docs/admin-manual/networking.rst

 the two can communicate.

 As an example, consider an HTCondor execute node that is within a private network.
-This execute node’s *condor_startd* is process B. This execute node cannot normally run jobs submitted from a machine that is outside of that private network, because bi-directional connectivity between the submit node and the execute node is normally required.
+This execute node's *condor_startd* is process B. This execute node cannot normally run jobs submitted from a machine that is outside of that private network, because bi-directional connectivity between the submit node and the execute node is normally required.